MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-apt.md

    sudo apt-get install apt-transport-https sudo apt-get update && sudo apt-get install azure-cli
    ```

+   > [!WARNING]
+   > The signing key was updated in May 2018, and has been replaced.
+If you receive
+   > signing key errors, please ensure that you have [acquired the latest signing key](#signingKey).

 You can then run the Azure CLI with the `az` command.
 To log in, run the `az login` command.